Aargau/case-studies-1/README.md

 Use `post-template.md` as a template, writing the content in Markdown using your favorite Markdown editor.
 Once done, place the case study in the _posts directory with a file name of the form {DATE}-{HYPHENATED-TITLE} (eg. 2015-07-21-Recursive-Descent-Formula-Parsing-in-NET.md).

 #### GitHub Workflow
 We're following basic GitHub Flow.
-If ever contributed to an open source project on GitHub, you probably know it already - if you have no idea what we're talking about, check out [GitHub's official guide](https://guides.github.com/introduction/flow/).
+If you have ever contributed to an open source project on GitHub, you probably know it already - if you have no idea what we're talking about, check out [GitHub's official guide](https://guides.github.com/introduction/flow/).
 Here's a quick summary:

  * Fork the repository and clone to your local machine
  * You should already be on the default branch `gh-pages` - if not, check it out (`git checkout gh-pages`)